Rope and tarp found in vehicle Garnier was driving, Catherine Campbell murder trial told

-WARNING: This story and live blog may contain graphic language and descriptions
+WARNING: This story and live blog may contain graphic details

-The CBC's Blair Rhodes was live blogging from court.
-Mobile users can read the blog here.
+Blair Rhodes was live blogging from court.
+Mobile users can click here to see the day's blog.